 Tax relief depends on individual circumstances and may change in the future.
 If you need more information on tax, you should speak to a financial adviser.

 This couldn't be easier.
 Your employer will deduct your regular contributions from your salary and send them to us, along with any contributions they make on your behalf.
 So you don't need to worry about setting up direct debits or sending cheques.

 When deciding how to invest your retirement savings, you have two main options.
 Your employer may have chosen an investment option for your plan with help from their financial adviser.
 You can stick with this option, or you can choose your own investments instead.

 Investment returns are never guaranteed.
 So you could get back less than what you put in.

 Accessing your pension

-The retirement savings you've built up through this account will be used to provide you with a regular income.
-You can start taking your retirement income any time from age 55, even if you're still working.
+The retirement savings you've built up can be used to provide you with a retirement income.
+You can normally start taking your retirement income from age 55, even if you're still working.

 And you can choose from a range of options to help tailor your retirement benefits to your needs.

 Whether you want to find out more about your plan or keep track of your retirement savings, you'll find our online service easy to use.